paullasarev/redux-reducer-actions/README.md

 # redux-reducer-actions
-**redux-reducer-actions** is a redux store enhancer which allows fire action in reducer
+**redux-reducer-actions** is a redux store enhancer which allows to fire action in reducer

 Pavel Lasarev <paullasarev@gmail.com>